On unipotent and nilpotent pieces for classical groups: special pieces

+\quad(c) {\em the number of $\tF_{p^s}$-rational points in a special piece is a polynomial in $p^s$ that depends only on the Weyl group.}\\[10pt] Note that (c) implies statement 6.9 (a) of \cite{Lu7} for classical groups.
+I am grateful to the referee for pointing out that our results imply 6.8 (a) and 6.9 (a) of \cite{Lu7} for classical groups.

-10pt { \bf Acknowledgement} \quad I wish to thank George Lusztig for many helpful suggestions and discussions.
+10pt { \bf Acknowledgement} \quad I wish to thank George Lusztig for helpful suggestions and discussions and the referee for many valuable comments.
 I am also grateful to Eric Sommers, Pramod N. Achar and Anthony Henderson for their interest in this work.